The Act of Supremacy

 1559 Act of Supremacy

 There were three levels of penalties for refusal to take the Oath of Supremacy.
-A first refusal to resulted in loss of all movable goods.
+A first refusal to resulted in the loss of all movable goods.
 A second offence could mean life in prison and a loss of all real estate Possessions.
 A third offence would result in a charge of High Treason and death.
 A few years later the Oath was extended to include M.P.s and anyone taking a university degree.